 The result of these failures of public policy to undo past discrimination is the extension of disparate housing outcomes for families of color, many of whom continue to live in segregated neighborhoods with less public and private investments, worse environmental conditions, and fewer prospects for advancement.
 Fewer BIPOC own their homes, and those that do have generally more expensive mortgages and lower house values relative to comparable white homeowners, which inhibits wealth accumulation and intergenerational transfers.
 To better advance racial equity, therefore, will require acknowledgment of the myriad ways public policies still contribute to residential segregation and racial discrimination in housing markets.

 - Learn more about the history of housing discrimination and racist housing policies

 - Check out the Undesign The Redline exhibit to understand the legacy of housing segregation

 - Read about the effects of housing discrimination and the need for better Fair Housing enforcement

 We encourage all who believe in creating a just society to read, discuss, and share the PARE blog series as we learn and act to address the impacts of housing policies on racial equity in America.
 We also invite you to join us in this conversation, by suggesting additional topics and sharing resources for how we can advocate for greater racial equity.
 If you’d like to offer feedback on our body of work, please reach out to the Public Policy team.
-You can also check out our blog and subscribe to our daily and bi-weekly policy newsletters for more information on Enterprise’s federal, state, and local policy advocacy and racial equity work.
+You can also check out our blog for more information on Enterprise’s federal, state, and local policy advocacy and racial equity work.